Capture method — Purse seine (FAD & Free School)

 Yellowfin stocks in the Eastern Pacific Ocean (EPO) are managed and assessed by the Inter-American Tropical Tuna Commission (IATTC).
-There is uncertainty about the historical patterns of this stock, with possibly three different productivity regimes since 1975: below average recruitment until 1982, mostly above average from 1983 to 2002, and then mostly below average until 2014.
-Levels of maximum sustainable yield (MSY) and the biomasses corresponding to the MSY may differ among the regimes.
-Annual recruitments for 2015 to 2017 were estimated to be at or above average, but this is uncertain.
-The spawning biomass ratio (SBR) has been average or below average since 2005, except during 2008-2010, coinciding with strong and weak La Nina events respectively.
+There is uncertainty about the historical patterns of this stock, with possibly three distinct periods since 1975: below average recruitment until 1982, mostly above average from 1983 to 2002, and then mostly below average until 2014.
+Levels of maximum sustainable yield (MSY) and the biomasses corresponding to the MSY may differ in the different periods.

 Criterion score: 0.5 info